jasontamez/PF2/_json/MATH.md

 ### Order of operations

-- These should respect the standard "PEDMAS" order of operations, with one exception.
+- These should respect the standard "PEDMAS" order of operations, with one addition.
     1. Lookup Objects
         - Evaluate `LookupObjects` from left to right
     2. Parentheses and Functions
         - Innermost parentheses and functions are evaluated before outer, from left to right
     3. Exponents
         - Evaluated left to right
-    4. Division and Multiplication
+    4. Division
         - Evaluated left to right
+    5. Multiplication
+        - Evaluated left to right
-    5. Addition and Subtraction
+    6. Addition and Subtraction
         - Evaluated left to right

 ### General Functions